cmk2179/express-controller-pattern/README.md

 ## Ideas for improvement

 - Auto import controllers in folder
 - Instead of using req and res, the controller method should get relevant arguments passed in and return a response object instead.
+Perhaps input arguments could be via some kind of dependency injection using decorators.